17 things to stop spending money on

 As with most of these, it might not seem like much to do it once or twice, but the cost can soon add up.
 Instead, do a bit of forward planning and prepare your lunch and snacks the day before (and maybe try some of these cheap but fancy sandwich ideas).

-As such, you need to fight back in the best way possible: make a rough meal plan for the week, write down what you'll need, and stick to it!
+As such, you need to fight back in the best way possible: make a rough meal plan for the week, write down what you'll need, and stick to it.

-It may not seem like you're saving a lot by quitting these small habits – but if you admit to indulging in everything listed above, quitting them all could save you over £100 every week.
+At first, it may not seem like you're saving a lot by quitting these small habits – but if you admit to indulging in everything listed above, quitting them all could save you over £100 every week.

-If that's not enough motivation to start changing your habits, we don't know what is!
+If that's not enough motivation to start changing your habits, we don't know what is.